-An Alabama surviving spouse’s rights (also known as widow’s rights) include:
+Surviving Spouse rights in Alabama (also known as widow’s rights) include:

-Surviving Spouse Rights in Alabama If There Is No Will
+What Are Surviving Spouse Rights in Alabama If There Is No Will?

 Share of Surviving Spouse – No Children or Parent of Decedent